mackenzie1/AutomateMinikubeDeployment/README.md

 ## Running the Scripts
 To run the scripts in this project, follow these steps:

-1. Open a terminal window and navigate to the root directory of the project.
+1. Open a terminal window and navigate to the root directory of the project after cloning this repo.
 2. Build the Docker image by running the build-image.sh script:

 `./start.sh`